FASS Staff Profile

 Brief Introduction

-Jonathan Y. H. Sim is a Lecturer with the Department of Philosophy, at the National University of Singapore, where he teaches Chinese philosophy and the Philosophy of Computing and Data Analytics to both undergraduates and working professionals.
+Jonathan Y. H. Sim (沈耀发) is Associate Fellow of the NUS Teaching Academy and Lecturer with the Department of Philosophy, at the National University of Singapore.
+He teaches Chinese philosophy and the Philosophy of Computing and Data Analytics to both undergraduates and working professionals.
 He also teaches philosophy to the elderly as part of a collaboration between NUS and the National Silver Academy.
 For his passion in teaching and his effective teaching methods, Jonathan won the Faculty Teaching Excellence Award (FTEA) in 2019 and 2021.

 He is passionate about preparing his students to make an impact in society, and thus he has been mentoring and supervising many humanities and social science students for corporate internships in tech-related roles; and he has also been training many undergraduates to become effective and engaging educators under the University Teaching Opportunities Programme (UTOP).